Braj-Sekhon/Lottery-Simulation/README.md

 This project served me best as a testing grounds for multi-threading.
 I learned that more threads ≠ better performance.

 - Multi-threading overhead can backfire drastically.
-- It's about _how_ the multi-threading is implemented using: locks for array manipulation (std::mutex), variables made for multi-threading (std::atomic), and avoid making new threads as much as possible — let all the repetitive work be handled _within_ threads, not _as_ threads.
+- It's about _how_ the multi-threading is implemented using: locks for array manipulation (std::mutex), variables made for multi-threading (std::atomic), batch updates to mitigate lock contention, and avoid making new threads as much as possible — let all the repetitive work be handled _within_ threads, not _as_ threads.
 - There's a sweet spot with batch size and thread count, allowing for massive gains in performance.